-DOJ Chickens Out on Epstein Files Release in Violation of New Law
+‘Incomplete Release’: DOJ Chickens Out on Epstein Files in Violation of New Law

-The Department of Justice (DOJ) will fail to publicly release all of its files on convicted sex offender Jeffrey Epstein by a Friday deadline, violating a new federal law explicitly mandating that the trove of documents be turned over for public scrutiny.
+The Department of Justice (DOJ) failed to publicly release all of its files on convicted sex offender Jeffrey Epstein by a Friday deadline, violating a new federal law explicitly mandating that the trove of documents be turned over for public scrutiny, Republican and Democratic lawmakers said.

 Blanche, who was formerly one of Trump’s personal attorneys, claimed that the DOJ needed additional time to redact the files in order to protect victims.
 However, the law had already given the department 30 days to process the material, and the FBI started an extensive review and redaction process on the documents in March.

-The materials include “all unclassified records, documents, communications, and investigative materials” it has on Epstein, his associates or entities with ties to his trafficking or financial networks.
+The law required the department to disclose “all unclassified records, documents, communications, and investigative materials” it had on Epstein, his associates or entities with ties to his trafficking or financial networks.

 Epstein, who died by suicide in a New York prison in 2019, was a longtime associate of Trump’s.